dogweather/forkful/content/en/haskell/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?
-An interactive shell, or REPL (Read-Eval-Print Loop), in Haskell lets you run code snippets live.
-It's a playground for quick feedback, testing functions, and learning the language.

 ## How to:
 To start the GHCi (Glasgow Haskell Compiler's interactive environment), simply type `ghci` in your terminal.
 Here's how to use it: